GoekeLab/m6anet/docs/source/quickstart.rst

 * ``transcript_position``: The transcript position of the predicted position
 * ``n_reads``: The number of reads for that particular position
 * ``probability_modified``: The probability that a given site is modified

+The total run time should not exceed 10 minutes on a normal laptop